vvorobjov/nrp-core/README.md

             NRPCoreSim -c <SIMULATION_CONFIG>

      - If gazebo is running in the experiment, you can use `gzclient` to visualize the gazebo simulation

-## Docker-compose

-For a convenient usage of the Docker images containing the dependencies and the executables of the NRP-core and the simulators, the file `docker-compose.yaml` can be used.
-There are the hierarchy of the images, which are built with different Dockerfiles providing the different layers.
-The Dockerfiles are

- -  `base.Dockerfile` provides contains the basic environment setup, like user/group definitions, directory creations and some basic utilities, like wget, git etc. Nothing related to NRP Core nor simulators is installed here.
-It’s also possible to specify the base image, e.g. regular Ubuntu or Ubuntu+NVidia/CUDA;
- -  `nrp-core.Dockerfile` is a multi-stage Dockerfile, providing the NRP-core specific dependencies and compiling the NRP-core itself;
- -  `<simulator>.Dockerfile` contain environments and executables needed to run different simulators.
-Generally there is one dockerfile per simulator, i.e. gazebo, opensim, nest, etc. All simulator Dockerfiles should be based on the NRP base image.
-It’s also possible to chain together multiple simulator images to create an image with multiple simulators (e.g. gazebo + nest).

-The hierarchical structure allows to compile the Dockerfiles into a Docker image with almost any combination of the environment and simulators.
-The pattern for the naming is the following

- -  `base-<...>` is an image built from `base.Dockerfile` (derived from some standard image, i.e. Ubuntu 20.04);
- -  `<simulator(s)>-env` is an image with the environment and the executables of the specified simulators, which is derived from some base image or other `<...>-env` image;
- -  `nrp-<simulators>` is an image with the NRP-core installed in the environment with the specified simulators.

-### Variables
-which can be exported before calling docker-compose

- -  `NRP_DOCKER_REGISTRY` specifies the registry address (in a from "example.com/", with slash)
- -  `NRP_CORE_TAG` specifies the image tag (in the form ":tag", otherwise latest is used)

-### Parameters

- -  `BASE_IMAGE` the base image that is used in the `FROM` directive in the Dockerfile (used for the images hierarchy)
- -  `CMAKE_CACHE_FILE` defines the file with CMake parameters

-### Usage hints

- -  without specifying `NRP_DOCKER_REGISTRY`, the images are build with the name "nrp-core/image-name";
- -  as a `NRP_DOCKER_REGISTRY` one can specify the user name at DockerHub (to be able to pull/push there) or private Docker registry;
- -  if `NRP_CORE_TAG` is not defined, the images are built with `latest` tag;
- -  in order to build the chain of images (the desired and all in the dependency), run `docker-compose up --build <service-name>`;
- -  in order to push/pull to a specific registry, export the NRP_DOCKER_REGISTRY before running docker-compose

-    ```bash
-    export NRP_DOCKER_REGISTRY=mydockerhub/
-    docker-compose pull gazebo-env
-    docker-compose build nrp-gazebo
-    docker-compose push nrp-gazebo
-    ```